Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *[Source](https://www.digikey.com.br/pt/blog/the-yagi-antenna)*

 To make it:
-1. Get something long and nonconductive, this wll be the base for the yagi and is called a "boom".
+1. Get something long and non-conductive, this will be the base for the yagi and is called a "boom".
 Afterwards, figure out how many elements fit on it based on its length.
 > More elements make the antenna:
 >   - More directional (Harder to track)
 >   - Have a higher gain (Better signal strength)
 >   - Have a longer boom length (Bulkier)
 2. Shove appropriate numbers into [this calculator](https://www.steeman.org/Antenna/Yagi-Antenna-Calculator) (For frequency choose 137.5 MHz)
-3. Cut copper wires to length, place them onto the boom according to to the values from the calculator
+3. Cut copper wires to length, place them onto the boom according to the values from the calculator
 4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the core of the same wire\
 **Make sure the cables don't touch or are short together in any way, this will make the antenna not work**
-5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating a HF choke)
+5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating an HF choke)

 ![My yagi setup showcasing the balun and feed](../../assets/images/Radio/My-yagi-dipole-feed.jpg) *The choked balun and dipole feed I use on my yagi*